On the Convergence of Prior-Guided Zeroth-Order Optimization Algorithms: Greedy descent framework and PRGF algorithm

+As a sidenote, we discuss how to set $q$ in History-PRGF.
+The iteration complexity given by Theorems~\ref{thm:prgf-smooth} and \ref{thm:prgf-strong} is proportional to $\frac{1}{q}$ if we ignore the constants such as $\frac{32}{q}+2$ in Eq.~\eqref{eq:prgf-smooth} by Remark~\ref{rem:loose}.
+Meanwhile, we recall that each iteration of PRGF requires $q+1$ queries to the directional derivative oracle, so the total query complexity is roughly proportional to $\frac{q+1}{q}$.
+Hence, a very small $q$ (e.g. $q=1$) is suboptimal.
+On the other hand, Theorems~\ref{thm:prgf-smooth} and \ref{thm:prgf-strong} require $\frac{1}{\hat{L}}\in \left[\frac{q}{d-1}\frac{1}{L}, \frac{1}{L}\right]$, so to enable robustness of History-PRGF to a wider range of the choice of learning rate, $q$ should not be too large.
+In summary, it is desirable to set $q$ to a moderate value.

-Note that if we adopt line search in Alg.~\ref{alg:greedy-descent}, then one can reach convergence guarantee with robustness against a larger range of the choice of learning rate.
+Note that if we adopt line search in Algorithm~\ref{alg:greedy-descent}, then one can adapt the learning rate in a huge range and reach the convergence guarantee with the optimal learning rate under weak assumptions.
 Nevertheless, it is still an intriguing fact that History-PRGF could perform similarly to methods adapting the learning rate, while its mechanism is very different.
 Meanwhile, History-PRGF is easier to be implemented and parallelized compared with methods like line search, since its implementation is the same as that of the RGF baseline except that it records and uses the historical prior.